Training Programme Director - Dr Colin Doig

 Specialty Programme Co-ordinator - Laura West

-General (Internal) Medicine is a sub-specialty to the "ologies".
-Most higher trainees in General Medicine will elect for dual accreditation in their parent specialty and in G(I)M. We follow the appropriate JRCPTB curriculum, and all new trainees are likely to be on the 2009 G(I)M (Amendment 2012) curriculum.
+However, most trainees with complete G(I)M along with another Specialty.
+G(I)M is a sub-specialty to the "ologies".
+Most higher trainees in G(I)M will elect for dual accreditation in their parent specialty and in G(I)M. We follow the appropriate JRCPTB curriculum, and all new trainees are likely to be on the 2009 G(I)M (Amendment 2012) curriculum.
 Different parent specialties co-ordinate the G(I)M exposure in different ways.
 For some, it is by prescribed years within a District General setting; for others, the G(I)M experience will be taken across all five years of the typical training programme.
-All of the acute hospitals within the Northern Region are accredited for General (Internal) Medicine.
+All the acute hospitals within the Northern Region are accredited for G(I)M.